 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-If you’ve heard about house scams on Airbnb, it may have you a bit concerned about using the service.
-No one wants to be homeless on vacation.
+If you’ve heard about house scams on Airbnb, you may be a bit concerned about using the service.
 Is Airbnb safe to use when planning your next trip?
 That depends on various factors, but we'll show you the top Airbnb scams to watch out for and tips to plan that fun vacation while avoiding these mishaps.

 Tips to avoid Airbnb scams